sarthak268/sarthak268.github.io/_pages/subtle_art.md

 ---
 layout:     page
-title:      Paul Graham Essays
+title:      The Subtle Art of Not Giving a F*ck by Mark Manson

-permalink:  /bookshelf/paul_graham/
+permalink:  /bookshelf/subtle_art/
 ---

 <style type="text/css">